readingshapes/streamlit_tutorial/emails/day-2.md

 These steps only need to be done once:

-**1. Fork the repo**
+**1. Fork the course repo**

+The course repo can be found **[here](https://github.com/arilamstein/streamlit_tutorial)**.
 Forking creates your own copy of the tutorial.
 You’ll need this later when you deploy your app, so don’t skip it!

 👉 [How to fork a repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)